gferreira/PixelBrush/readme.md

 Credits
 -------

-Developed by [Hartmut Bohnacker](http://hartmut-bohnacker.de/), based on one of the macro tools included in FontLab.
+Pixel brush was developed by [Hartmut Bohnacker](http://hartmut-bohnacker.de/) in 2005, based on one of the macro tools included in FontLab.

 Additional versions contributed by [Frederik Berlaen](http://typemytype.com/) and [Paul van der Laan](http://type-invaders.com/).